 Her non-profit experience includes volunteering as a “Big” with Big Brothers Big Sisters since 2006, transcribing historical documents for Smithsonian Institute as a digital volunteer, serving as a mentor for a student at Westminster College, and volunteering in Salt Lake County Animal Services’ kitten nursery.

-Halli is pleased to serve as WEN Utah’s Membership Director, responsible for communicating with the Chapter members and developing the membership base for this new Chapter.
+Halli is pleased to serve as WEN Utah’s President-Elect, responsible for assisting the President in supervising the chapter, chairing the Nominating Committee, and consulting with the board in developing future initiatives .
 In her free time, Halli enjoys hiking with friends and her three rescue dogs on Utah’s many trails.

 Cassandra CantrellTreasurerAssociate Accountant, Dominion EnergyI am associate accountant at Dominion Energy.
 This is my first job in the industry after completing my bachelors degree in Accounting at Brigham Young University- Idaho.
 I love working in the energy industry.